neilcochran/cross-stitch/README.md

 * `dmcThreadCode` - the DMC color code.
 This is typically numeric string like `'721'` or `3746` but there are a few alpha color codes like `'blanc'` and `'ecru'`.

-* `strandCount` - an integer greater than zero, representing the number of strands of this definition to be used in the parent `color`.
+* `strandCount` - an integer greater than zero, representing the number of times the strand should be used in the given color.

 <hr/>
 <br/>